 DAVIS, H. G. LETTER, 1876.
 0.1 cu. ft.
 Collection includes a letter from Davis to his son, written to apologize for his benig unable to visit and to encourage his son to invest in a farm.
 Finding aid available online.
 Ms2012-064.

 DAWSON, JOHN HARPER (ca.1915-2002).
 BOOK MANUSCRIPT, [1981?].
 0.1 cu. ft.
 Author, retired president of Adrian College.
 Typescript draft of Dawson's book, Wildcat Cavalry: a Synoptic History of the Seventeenth Virginia Cavalry Regiment of the Jenkins-McCausland Brigade in the War Between the States.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-005.

 DEAN, JAMES.
 COLLECTION, 1961-88.
 2.5 cu. ft.
 Collection consists of reference material NASA artist James Dean used in producing the artwork for Michael Collins' book Liftoff: The Story of America's Adventure in Space.
 The bulk of the contents include NASA file photos, files from the twelve Gemini missions, the majority of Apollo missions (mostly XI), the Spacelab project, the Hubble telescope, space shuttle missions, the Challenger accident, and many other NASA related subjects.
 Also included are photos from the Project Mercury missions, images of NASA aircraft, NASA promotional material, and photos of U.S. officials and NASA personnel.
 An original rough draft copy of Liftoff, divided by chapter, is included.
 Archives of American Aerospace Exploration.
-Finding aid available in EAD on the Virginia Heritage Project database.
+Finding aid available online.
 Ms2003-061.

 DEAN, OTIS (1821-1907).
 DIARY, 1864-1865.
 0.1 cu. ft.
 Private in Company E, 56 Massachusetts Infantry during the Civil War.
-Concise diary entries describe mostly routine personal and unit activities, but also include mention of several battles and other significant war-related events.Finding aid available on the Virginia Heritage database.
+Concise diary entries describe mostly routine personal and unit activities, but also include mention of several battles and other significant war-related events.Finding aid available online.
 Ms2008-010.